I like to call myself a student of pain and running. I am also a militant advocate of GOYA (Get Off Your Arse) Move-Mint.

 Besides heading Back 2 Fitness, a Sports-Medicine & Muscuklo-Skeletal Medicine clinic for last 9 years, I, along with my band of crazy friends, came up with La Ultra - The High, a 333 km (previously 222 km) run in Leh-Ladakh, India.
 We have been putting it together for last 8 years now.
 Some call it the world's cruelest ultra marathon.
 We are bringing to India it's first iRun Fest, a Running Festival, which will showcase Running Documentaries from around the world, Panel Discussions with thought leaders in running being on board and a platform for all involved in running whatever capacity.

-For last 3 years, I have been associated with Adidas India as Running Advisor and I had done a series of running podcast, MoveMint for Mint newspaper and series of FacebookLive for Hindustan Times newspaper.
+Till last year, I had been associated with Adidas India as Running Advisor for about 3 years and I've done a series of running podcast, MoveMint for Mint newspaper and series of FacebookLive for Hindustan Times newspaper.
 I was also the founding Director of Sports & Exercise Department at Ashoka University where I was responsible for the sports infrastructure and making sports and physical activity an integral part of the curriculum.
 I have also been an Associate Editor at British Journal of Sports Medicine and a columnist for The Hindu, Hindustan Times, Mint, Forbes India and Founding Fuel.
 My book on Pain, published by Penguin Publications, The Pain Handbook is now out.
 I am working on a couple of other books too.